-The challenges of conservation planning require application of scientific knowledge, grounded in a solid commitment to LMVJV priorities, as part of the foundation upon which the LMVJV shared vision is built.
+The challenges of conservation planning require application of scientific knowledge, grounded in a solid commitment to LMVJV priorities and development of a shared vision.
 Because of the diversity of avian taxa in the region, the LMVJV needs scientific and technical expertise that spans multiple avian guilds (landbird, shorebird, waterbird, and waterfowl) and habitats (bottomland hardwood, wetland, etc.).
-The diverse Science Team provides directive expertise that strengthens the core biological foundation of LMVJV bird conservation plans and aids in conservation delivery (i.e. accomplishments on the ground).
+The diverse Science Team provides direct expertise that strengthens the core biological foundation of LMVJV bird conservation plans and aids in conservation delivery (i.e. accomplishments on the ground).

 Refining and Promoting Conservation through Collaboration

 LMVJV Science Priorities have been described in the science priorities document (see link).
 Landscape-level biological planning and innovative conservation design are long-standing hallmarks of bird conservation in the LMVJV.
-The partnership routinely evaluates the established biological foundation to ensure conservation efforts are effective and relevant.
+The partnership routinely evaluates the biological foundation of conservation efforts to ensure they are effective and relevant.
 Habitat and population objectives are refined based on current scientific research and monitored responses to prescribed conservation actions.
 Biological objectives are then translated into productive projects and programs that address limiting factors (e.g., food supply, habitat availability) to bird populations.
 Priorities are set based on importance to promoting the LMVJV’s commitment to avian conservation through science, innovation, and collaboration.